Special Arrangements for Examinations

 - Separate exam room (or room with few others)

 - Under special circumstances, you can apply for an alternative form of examination.
-For example having a take-home examination instead of a written examination, or a written examination divided into multiple days.
+For example having oral examination instead of a written examination.
 The academic communities, i.e. the departments, determine whether it is possible to grant an alternative form of examination.
 It must be academically appropriate and equivalent to an ordinary examination.
 Please note that oral examinations are rarely seen as equivalent to written examinations.

 The Examination Regulations (Section 6.13) provide you with more information about these types of special arrangements.